Seven Migrants Die Crossing To Italy In Winter Weather - UrduPoint

 "It's become a continuous phenomenon.
 There's no difference any more between summer and winter, when boats didn't use to arrive," Martello said.

-"This year, if the start is anything to go by, we're going to double the number for 2021".
+"This year, if the start is anything to go by, we're going to double the number for 2021."The Catholic charity Sant'Egidio, which has helped resettle refugees, called on the EU to "come out of its torpor" and save lives, including by opening up new legal migration routes.

-Despite freezing temperatures and rough seas, over 1,750 people have arrived in Italy so far this month, compared to 379 in the same period last year.
+"It is not acceptable to die of cold a few metres from Europe," it said in a statement.